James Russell Lowell

-41 Quotations
+41 quotations

 A reading machine, always wound up and going, he mastered whatever was not worth the knowing.